Logan Cooley's two goals lead Gophers to rout over Badgers

 That prompted Wisconsin (7-10, 1-8) to replace Moe — who came into the game with a 2.12 goals-against average — with Kyle McClellan.
 Moe had 11 saves, McClellan 14.

-The Gophers scored again in the second off McClellan.
+The Gophers scored again in the second.
 Ryan Chesley, a freshman defenseman, got his first goal of the season.
-The Badgers challenged that goal, saying Minnesota was offside.
-But a review affirmed the goal.

-Aaron Huglen got Minnesota's final goal in the third, stealing the puck in his defensive end and scoring on another breakaway.
+Aaron Huglen got Minnesota's final goal in the third, stealing the puck and scoring on a breakaway.

 Charlie Stramel scored the Badgers' goal on a power play in the first period, making it 2-1 at the time.